 What you need to know

 The coronavirus (COVID-19) pandemic is having an impact on everybody’s lives.
 Regardless of their age, this will be a challenging time for many children and young people.
 How a child or young person responds to their individual situation will vary.
 Some may react immediately, some not at all, while others may show signs of difficulty later on.
 It is important to recognise that in most cases, these are normal responses to an abnormal situation.

-This advice is to help adults with caring responsibilities look after the mental health and wellbeing of children and young people, including those with additional needs and disabilities, during the COVID-19 pandemic.[footnote 1]
+This advice is to help adults with caring responsibilities look after and support the mental health and wellbeing of children and young people, including those with additional needs and disabilities, during the COVID-19 pandemic.[footnote 1]

 Looking after your own mental health

-One of the best ways to achieve this is by talking openly about what is happening and providing honest answers to any questions they have, using words and explanations that they can understand.
-Explain what is being done to keep them and their loved ones safe, including any actions they can take to help, such as washing their hands more often than usual.
+One of the best ways to achieve this is by talking openly about what is happening and providing honest answers to any questions children have, using words and explanations that they can understand.
+Explain what is being done to keep them and their loved ones safe, including any actions they can take to help, such as washing their hands regularly.

 There are resources available to help you do this, including the Children’s Commissioner’s Children’s Guide to Coronavirus, or the Inter-Agency Standing Committee (IASC) have produced a storybook developed by and for children around the world affected by COVID-19.

-Being aware of your own reactions.
-Remember that children and young people often take their emotional cues from the important adults in their lives, so how you respond to the situation is very important.
-It is important to manage your own emotions and remain calm, speak kindly to them, and answer any questions they have honestly.
+Children and young people often take their emotional cues from the important and trusted adults in their lives.
+How you respond to the situation is very important.
+Try to manage your own emotions and remain calm, speak kindly to them, and answer any questions they have honestly.

 Where it isn’t possible for them to meet in person, they can connect online or via phone or video calls.
-For more advice on helping your children stay safe online, see this guidance on staying safe online during the COVID-19 pandemic.
+Advice for parents and carers on helping children to stay safe online during the COVID-19 pandemic is available.

 Like adults, children and young people may become more distressed if they see repeated coverage about the COVID-19 pandemic in the media.
-A complete news blackout is also rarely helpful as they are likely to find information from other sources, such as online or through friends.
+Removing their access to the news is also rarely helpful as they are likely to find information from other sources, such as online or through friends.
 Try to avoid turning the television off or closing web pages when children or young people come into the room.
-This can pique their interest to find out what is happening and their imagination can take over.
-Instead, consider limiting the amount of exposure you and your family have to media coverage.
+This could make them assume that you are hiding important things from them or could cause them to worry.
+Instead, consider limiting the amount of exposure children and young people have to media coverage.
 The British Psychological Society have produced some helpful advice for parents about managing uncertainty.

 Young people will also hear things from friends and get information from social media.
 Talk to them about what is happening and ask them what they have heard.
 Try to answer their questions honestly but reassure where you can.